Back when Eric Wilkerson was a kid, something was missing from book store shelves...

 Learn Illustration from Eric Wilkerson!

 Take your illustration skills to the next level!
 The Advanced Illustration Diploma is an amazing opportunity to be personally mentored by highly sought after artist Eric Wilkerson.
 Learn the tools (and secrets!) of the trade and glean priceless insights from Eric who has worked with companies like Disney Publishing, Scholastic, Random House and Weta Workshop.
-Don't miss out!Become a Professional Illustrator
+Don't miss out on this industry leading digital painting course.Become a Professional Illustrator